HURRICANE IRMA: THE TRAVEL IMPLICATIONS FOR TOURISTS AS STORM HEADS TOWARDS CARIBBEAN

-In the Turks and Caicos Islands and the south-eastern Bahamas, water levels are predicted to rise by 20 feet.
+In the Turks and Caicos Islands and the south-eastern Bahamas, water levels could possibly rise by 20 feet.

-Almost tsunami-like conditions are expected in the Virgin Islands, with land under up to 11 feet of water.
+Almost tsunami-like conditions will be present in the Virgin Islands, with land under up to 11 feet of water.

 In addition, says the NHC, “heavy rains associated with Irma “could cause life-threatening flash floods and mudslides”.